Opendigitalradio/ODR-AudioEnc/README.md

  * 2 if the silence timeout was reached
  * 3 if the AAC encoder failed
  * 4 it the ZeroMQ send failed
- * 5 if the ALSA input had a fault
+ * 5 if the input had a fault

 Usage of MOT Slideshow and DLS
 ==============================